Killer Mike: Political involvement

 In June 2017, at Glastonbury festival, Mike endorsed Labour Party leader Jeremy Corbyn in the 2017 UK general election.

 On March 22, 2018, Mike appeared on NRATV with host Colion Noir defending Black gun ownership.
 He says it had been filmed a week prior to the March for Our Lives yet released the weekend of the protest.
 He stated that he told his children that if they participated in the National School Walkout that he would expect them to leave the family home.
 On March 26, 2018, he posted a video stating that the NRA used his interview out of context, saying he actually supports March for Our Lives while simultaneously advocating for Black gun ownership.
 During this same video he gave his endorsement for gun ownership alternatives, listing the Socialist Rifle Association by name.

 On May 29, 2020, Mike spoke during a press conference with Atlanta mayor Keisha Lance Bottoms in response to the murder of George Floyd and the ensuing protests.

 In 2020, Mike supported both Raphael Warnock and Jon Ossoff in the 2020–2021 United States Senate special election in Georgia, both of whom won.
-He again endorsed Warnock in the 2022 United States Senate election in Georgia, although he interviewed his opponent, Herschel Walker in May of that year on his Love & Respect series.
+He again endorsed Warnock in the 2022 United States Senate election in Georgia, although he interviewed his opponent, Herschel Walker, in May of that year on his Love & Respect series.

+On October 3, 2026, Mike will appear at the Power to the People Festival at Merriweather Post Pavilion in Columbia, MD.
+The festival, which is being put on by Tom Morello, will also feature performances by Morello, Bruce Springsteen, Foo Fighters and many others.
+The festival is being held in response to President Donald Trump.

 Personal life

 Mike married his wife, Shana, in 2006.
 They have four children.

 Mike was arrested and booked for misdemeanor battery following an altercation with a security guard on February 4, 2024, shortly after he won three Grammy Awards.
 He completed a community service requirement, thus avoiding charges.

-Mike has two sisters, LaShunda and Lovie.
+Mike has five sisters, including LaShunda and Lovie.